 After a while, your baby will start to explore and communicate!
 At this point, you should also start teaching your baby to respect the dog, although it will be quite hard to do so!
 Therefore, you should always supervise their interactions!

-The most important lessons for your baby are to respect the dog’s space when he’s having food or toys around at a close proximity!
+The most important lessons for your baby are to respect the dog’s space when he has food or toys around at close proximity!
 Teach your child to not bother the dog by pulling their ears or tails!

 Many times bad interactions between babies and dogs have occurred because the baby would somehow provoke the dog!

 The worst thing to do is to let their interactions unsupervised!
-When an adult is present, everything goes smoother – at least until the baby is old enough to truly understand the lessons you try to teach them!
-Afterwards, with proper instructions, everything will be just fine!
+When an adult is present, everything goes smoother – at least until the baby is old enough to understand the lessons you try to teach them truly!
+Afterward, with proper instructions, everything will be just fine!

 - If the dog is scared, aggressive, or overexcited – always take the time to bring back to a calm-submissive state of mind!